Wal-Mart's China syndrome a symptom of international woes

-MUMBAI/BEIJING (Reuters) - Wal-Mart Stores Inc, famed for its low prices, has stumbled in the one major market where consumers say price is less of a driver in their buying decisions: China.
+MUMBAI/BEIJING, Feb 21 (Reuters) - Wal-Mart Stores Inc , famed for its low prices, has stumbled in the one major market where consumers say price is less of a driver in their buying decisions: China.

 There, consumers say they want food that is safe and authentic, and, after 17 years, Wal-Mart is changing its approach, closing some big-box stores that never quite caught on with locals.
 Instead, it’s focusing on private-label products and imports, putting its stamp on quality and safety.